mblayman/mattlayman.com/understand-django-book/appendix_acronyms.md

 This non-profit corporation maintains the domain name system and the management of IP address allocation.

+**ID:**
+Identifier -
+A data attribute used to mark the identity of an item or related group of data

 **IP:**
 Internet Protocol -
 The Internet Protcol is a networking protocol